RAP for Statistics

 In order to create a single script to run all processes from, it is likely that you will need to use R to run SQL queries.
 If you are unsure of how to do this, take a look the guide on the dfeR connecting to SQL documentation.

-If you prefer a video, Chris Mason-Thom did a coffee and coding session on this, which you can watch below:
+If you prefer a video, Chris Mason-Thom did a coffee and coding session on this.

 Dataset production scripts